learn-tech-io/covid-19-demystified/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/1.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/1.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/1.0/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Generic License</a>.

-The paper starts with an analysis of how the COVID-19 pandemic started.
+The course starts with an analysis of how the COVID-19 pandemic started.
 To understand how this happened, we explore the world of viruses and how they interact with living things.
 We analyse how viruses work, reproduce and exist in different organisms.

 COVID-19 for many is a life-threatening disease so we next examine how the SARS-CoV-2 virus responsible for COVID-19 can make people ill.
 In the space of just a few months COVID-19 had become a global pandemic, so we look in detail at how the disease spread around the planet so quickly, including the distinct phases that a pandemic goes through, including mutations.